cms-dev/cms/README.md

 Obtaining CMS
 -------------

-For every server, one need to retrieve CMS.
+For every server, one needs to retrieve CMS.
 Since CMS does not yet have a release schedule, the fastest way to obtain it is via its git
 repository: